How to Stop Botrytis on Cannabis (Bud Rot, Gray Mold)

 Tools: A knife or scissors dipped in a jar of high purity alcohol (USP grade isopropyl or Everclear), Q-tips, and a garbage bag.

-1. Cut out around the damaged area using scissors or a knife dipped in rubbing alcohol.
+1. Cut out around the damaged area using scissors or a knife dipped in alcohol.

-2. Put the moldy bud in the garbage bag.
+2. Place the moldy bud in the garbage bag.

-4. Repeat as necessary.
-Dip blades in alcohol between cuts.
+4. Repeat as needed.
+Be sure to dip the blades in alcohol between each cut.

-It’s good practice to solarize the garbage bags full of moldy buds (put them out in the hot sun) to kill any fungi before being disposed of.
+It’s good practice to solarize garbage bags filled with moldy buds (by placing them in direct, hot sunlight) to kill any fungi before disposal.

 Remove Dead/Dying Leaves

-Botrytis can survive as sclerotia (a mass of hyphal threads) or mycelium on dead plant material such as leaf litter.[3]
-By remaining dormant, the fungi can wait until it has the chance to attack a living host plant.
+Botrytis can survive as sclerotia (a mass of hyphal threads) or mycelium on dead plant material, such as leaf litter.[3]
+By remaining dormant, the fungus can wait for an opportunity to attack a living host plant.

-Removing dead and dying leaves on the plant is helpful because, if you don’t do this, Botrytis may reside there.
-Eliminating the habitat is key to preventing another mold infection.
+Removing dead and dying leaves from the plant is helpful, as Botrytis may otherwise reside there.
+Eliminating this habitat is key to preventing another mold infection.

 Pluck Fan Leaves

-Stripping a plant of its leaves is a highly debated topic among growers, but one thing agreed upon is that during late bloom cycle, removing fan leaves will help prevent mold problems.
+Stripping a plant of its leaves is a highly debated topic among growers, but one point of agreement is that during the late bloom cycle, removing fan leaves can help prevent mold problems.

-By cutting off large fan and sucker leaves, more light and air are able to penetrate the plant canopy.
+By cutting off large fan and sucker leaves, more light and air can penetrate the plant canopy.

-Fan leaves can be plucked off by hand, although you may have to use a blade if they don’t pop off clean.
-Make sure to remove all of the petioles (the stem part of leaves) that tend to remain by the plant’s stalk.
+Fan leaves can be plucked by hand, though you may need to use a blade if they don’t come off cleanly.
+Be sure to remove all petioles (the stem part of the leaves), which often remain attached to the plant’s stalk.

 Tidy Up

-Botrytis is frustratingly difficult to eliminate due to the numerous ways it attacks plants.
-Inoculum sources are not species-specific, and the fungi can survive long times as mycelia and conidia (a type of spore) hiding in debris or around the grow room.[1]
+Botrytis is frustratingly difficult to eliminate due to the many ways it attacks plants.
+Inoculum sources are not species-specific, and the fungus can survive for long periods as mycelia and conidia (a type of spore), hiding in debris or around the grow room.[1]

-🏠 Indoors, quarantine plants, and scrub the grow room top to bottom with diluted bleach solution.
+🏠 Indoors: Quarantine plants and thoroughly scrub the grow room from top to bottom with a diluted bleach solution.

 Lower Humidity

-Moisture often is more of a limiting factor to gray mold than temperature[4], which is why lowering the relative humidity (RH) of the grow room works well to stop mold fast.
+Moisture is often a more limiting factor for gray mold than temperature, which is why lowering the relative humidity (RH) in the grow room works well to stop mold fast.[4]

-🌞 Gray mold thrives in humid, dark areas.
-Hence the benefit of opening plants up to allow for more sunshine and wind to come through.
-Outdoors, consider cutting back whatever is blocking the sun.
+🌞 Gray mold thrives in humid, dark areas—hence the benefit of opening up plants to allow more sunlight and airflow.
+Outdoors, consider cutting back anything blocking the sun.

-🏠 Indoors aim to maintain RH under 45% towards the end of bloom cycle.
-RH can be lowered with techniques like increasing the air exchange in the room (cool air in, strong exhaust out), using dehumidifiers, and circulation fans.
+🏠 Indoors, aim to maintain low RH (40–50%) toward the end of the bloom cycle.
+You can lower RH by increasing air exchange (cool air in, strong exhaust out), using dehumidifiers, and running circulation fans.

 Protect Buds

-Protecting buds from getting wet is an important step in gray mold prevention.
-Botrytis fungi germinate on damp/wet plant tissue before they spread throughout the plant.
+Protecting buds from getting wet is an important step in preventing gray mold.
+Botrytis fungi germinate on damp or wet plant tissue before spreading throughout the plant.

-🌞 Dew formation and unexpected rainfall can be avoided by putting a tent or greenhouse cover over plants.
-You could also move them inside.
+🌞 Dew formation and unexpected rainfall can be avoided by placing a tent or greenhouse cover over the plants.
+You can also move them inside.

-💦 Maximizing the length of time between waterings reduces the moisture in the proximity of the plant.
-Soil can be watered early in the day so that the ground will be dry all night.
+💦 Maximizing the time between waterings helps reduce moisture around the plant.
+Water the soil early in the day so the ground dries out by nightfall.
 Avoid foliar sprays.

 Increase Airflow

-🌞 Moving potted plants to a hot, windy hillside is an ideal solution when growing outdoors.
-If the plants are rooted in the ground, surrounding vegetation may need to be cut back to allow for more airflow.
+🌞 Moving potted plants to a hot, windy hillside is an ideal solution for outdoor growing.
+If the plants are rooted in the ground, surrounding vegetation may need to be cut back to improve airflow.

 🏠 Increasing horizontal airflow helps create a more uniform climate in the grow room and reduces the likelihood of cool spots that may turn into condensation problems.[5]
-Oscillating fans can be mounted to the sides of the grow room for better air displacement into the plant canopy.
+Oscillating fans can be mounted on the sides of the grow room to better direct air into the plant canopy.

-For hoop house-style greenhouses, try rolling up the sides of the covering to get more horizontal airflow to plants during late bloom cycle.
+For hoop house-style greenhouses, consider rolling up the sides of the covering to increase horizontal airflow to the plants during the late bloom cycle.

 Finish Flowering